ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 - Click one column that you would like to split, and select <b>Edit column > Split into several columns...</b>.
 - Select "by field length".
 - We will need to enter an integer for the characters in this column with which to create each new field.
-If we have one column with a cell value <code>x092B11w/B12e</code> that we want to become 3 columns <code>x</code>, <code>092B11</code>, and <code>w/B12e</code>, then we will enter the field lengths 1,6,6.
-However, since we may not always know the length of the final column, we can enter a third character length of 20 to be sure we capture all of remaining 'labelAlt' text.
+If we have one column with a cell value <code>x092B11w/B12e</code> that we want to become 2 columns <code>x092B11</code> and <code>w/B12e</code>, then we will enter the field lengths 7,6.
+However, since we may not always know the length of the final column, we can enter a second character length of 20 to be sure we capture all of remaining 'labelAlt' text.
 - De-select <b>Guess cell type</b>.
 - Select <b>Remove this column</b>.